 \section{Introduction}

 \IEEEPARstart{T}here has been a significant increase in hate speech on social media platforms, e.g., X, 4Chan, Gab, etc. In the past, offensive language was used on these platforms to incite Islamophobia \cite{mohideen2008language,qu2023unsafe}; however, the use of coded, semi-coded and out-of-vocabulary (OOV) language is currently experiencing a significant surge.

-Coded language is ambiguous, presenting itself as neutral while embedding hateful meanings.
-We consider \textit{neutrality} here as lexical ambiguity—these words are not obviously offensive by social standards without context.
-Such terms may appear harmless or ordinary at first glance, making them less detectable for LLMs.
-Some are real words, such as \textit{Abdul}, which is simply Arabic word or common Muslim names; others are altered versions of real words, like \textit{muzzie.} These words are constructed intentionally to evade detection, often by mimicking neutrality or through slight spelling changes.
+\textit{We define coded language or terms as ambiguous, presenting itself as neutral while embedding hateful meanings.
+Here, we use \textit{neutrality} to refer to lexical ambiguity; these words are not considered offensive according to social standards when evaluated without additional context.} Similarly, we define hate speech as direct and serious attacks on any protected category of people based on their race, religion, ethnicity, national origin, sex, or gender.
+We adopted this definition from prior literature \cite{hine2017kek, davidson2017automated} and standards defined in social networks \cite{x_hateful_conduct_policy, meta_hateful_conduct_policy}.
+Such terms may appear harmless or ordinary at first glance, making them less detectable for Large Language Models (LLMs).
+Some are real words, such as \textit{Abdul}, which is simply an Arabic word or a common Muslim name; others are altered versions of real words, like \textit{muzzie.} These words are constructed intentionally to evade detection, often by mimicking neutrality or through slight spelling changes.
 For example, \textit{mudslime} is formed by inserting the words \textit{mud} and \textit{slime} into the original word \textit{Muslim.} While a human reader may eventually recognize the intended target, the prefix and suffix mislead both readers and algorithms, making the hateful intent less obvious, especially to LLMs trained on standard language usage.
 The deliberate use of coded, ambiguous, or distorted words presents a significant challenge for automated hate speech detection.
 To better explain coded and OOV words, the following post was posted on the Bitchute social media platform on August 10, 2024. \begin{itemize} \item ``muzrats are gonna be getting it any day now. pack your bags abdul'' -- Bitchute (2024-08-10) \end{itemize}